4996wsu/FaceCheck/README.md

 2. Under Project Shortcuts, open Extensions.
 Open Firestore Database and Storage so that both are docked on the left-hand side of the page.
 3. Create a new database with the location set to nam5 (United States).
 Start the database in production mode.
 4. Start a new collection with the Collection ID of “infoCollection”.
 Enter “professor_doc” for the Document ID when prompted.
 5. Add a field “professors” as an array.
-Enter in any usernames within the array who you want to be reserved for professors.
+Enter any usernames within the array that you want to be reserved for professors.
 This will automatically assign the “professor” role to users who sign up with any of these usernames.
 6. Under the “Rules” tab, replace your rules with the following, or adjust them to your liking:

     ```